-Responsibilities of Management and Those Charged with Governance for the Consolidated Interim Financial Statements
+Responsibilities of Board of Directors and Those Charged with Governance for the Standalone Interim Financial Statements

-The Holding Company's Board of Directors is responsible for the preparation and presentation of these Consolidated Interim Financial Statements that give a true and fair view of the state of affairs (Financial position), Consolidated Profit or Loss (Financial performance including Consolidated other comprehensive income), Consolidated changes in equity and cash flows of the group in accordance with the accounting principles generally accepted in India, including the Indian accounting Standards specified under section 133 of the Act.
+The Company's Board of Directors is responsible for the preparation and presentation of these Standalone Interim Financial Statements that give a true and fair view of the state of affairs (financial position), Standalone Profit or Loss (financial performance including other comprehensive income), Standalone changes in equity and cash flows of the Company in accordance with the recognition and measurement principles laid down in Indian Accounting Standard 34 "Interim Financial Reporting" (Ind AS 34) specified under section 133 of the Act, read with the relevant rules issued thereunder, circulars guidelines and directions issued by the Reserve Bank of India ( 'RBI') from time to time ( 'RBI Guidelines' ) and other accounting principles generally accepted in India.

-This responsibility also includes maintenance of adequate accounting records in accordance with the provisions of the Act for safeguarding of the assets of the Group and for preventing and detecting frauds and other irregularities; selection and application of appropriate accounting policies; making judgments and estimates that are reasonable and prudent; and design, implementation and maintenance of adequate Internal Financial controls, that were operating effectively for ensuring the accuracy and completeness of the accounting records, relevant to the preparation and presentation of the Consolidated Interim Financial Statements that give a true and fair view and are free from material misstatement, whether due to fraud or error.
+This responsibility also includes maintenance of adequate accounting records in accordance with the provisions of the Act for safeguarding of the assets of the Company and for preventing and detecting frauds and other irregularities; selection and application of appropriate accounting policies; making judgments and estimates that are reasonable and prudent; and design, implementation and maintenance of adequate internal financial controls that were operating effectively for ensuring the accuracy and completeness of the accounting records, relevant to the preparation and presentation of the Standalone Interim Financial Statements that give a true and fair view and are free from material misstatement, whether due to fraud or error, which have been used for the purpose of the preparation of the Standalone Interim Financial Statements.

-In preparing the Consolidated Interim Financial statements, the Board of Directors of the respective Management and Board of Directors of the companies included in the Group is responsible for assessing the respective entities to continue as a going concern, disclosing, as applicable, matters related to going concern and using the going concern basis of accounting unless the respective Board of Directors either intends to liquidate their respective entities or to cease operations, or has no realistic alternative but to do so.
-The respective Board of Directors of the companies included in Group is responsible for overseeing the Interim Financial reporting process of the Group.
+In preparing the Standalone Interim financial statements, the Board of Directors is responsible for assessing the company's ability to continue as a going concern, disclosing, as applicable, matters related to going concern and using the going concern basis of accounting unless the Board of Directors either intends to liquidate the company or to cease operations, or has no realistic alternative but to do so.
+The Board of Directors is also responsible for overseeing the company's financial reporting process.

-Auditor's Responsibilities for the Audit of the Consolidated Interim Financial Statements
+Auditor's Responsibilities for the Audit of the Standalone Interim Financial Statements

-Our objectives are to obtain reasonable assurance about whether the Consolidated Interim Financial Statements as a whole are free from material misstatement, whether due to fraud or error, and to issue an auditor's report that includes our opinion.
-Reasonable assurance is a high level of assurance, but is not a guarantee that an audit conducted in accordance with Standard on Auditing will always detect a material misstatement when it exists.
-Misstatements can arise from fraud or error and are considered material if, individually or in the aggregate, they could reasonably be expected to influence the economic decisions of users taken on the basis of these Consolidated Interim Financial statements.
+Our objectives are to obtain reasonable assurance about whether the Standalone Interim Financial Statements as a whole are free from material misstatement, whether due to fraud or error, and to issue an auditor's report that includes our opinion.
+Reasonable assurance is a high level of assurance but is not a guarantee that an audit conducted in accordance with SAs will always detect a material misstatement when it exists.
+Misstatements can arise from fraud or error and are considered material if, individually or in the aggregate, they could reasonably be expected to influence the economic decisions of users taken on the basis of these Standalone Interim financial statements.